Component Versioning¶

 Overview¶

-ARD uses an immutable component system with a publishing workflow to ensure data integrity, enable seamless collaboration, and maintain complete version history.
+ARD uses an immutable component system to ensure data integrity, enable seamless collaboration, and maintain complete version history.
 This approach means you'll never lose data and teammates can work simultaneously without conflicts.

 Component Immutability¶